 Or, differently again, because the key phrase has moral freight: So he found himself in the middle of there lad with that latter in his hand, a tangible proof of the basest action he had ever committed in his life, but of which he only became conscious now that Angiolina was no longer sitting beside him.
 “Basest” might be in the eyes of both the narrator and Emilio.

-The remarkable thing is: it doesn’t matter.
+The remarkable thing is: it doesn’t matter whether we can say for certain–or better yet: it matters that we cannot.
 It is one of his essential characteristics to delight in evoking the sentiment of the past–maybe he knows and maybe he doesn’t.
 And his own pleasure that evening had indeed been perfect.
 And it indeed has valid claim to being the basest action he has committed in his uneventful life.
 In each of these cases, there is uncertainty as to whether diagnosis, description, and judgment originates with the narrator or with the character, but whether or not it does, there is no irony because either could comfortably take entire possession of the phrase.

 Where there is irony, it comes either dramatically, when we are told that a character believes something that is patently delusional–He would devote the rest of his life to Amalia–and require no narrative subtlety to see why; or else through a juxtaposition of facts, afforded by the narrator’s willingness to simply tell us when a character is wrong: